makerdao/community/governance/polls/templates/Generic/$GenericPlurality - $date_MONTH_DD,_YYYY.md

 ## Outcomes

 **The non-'Abstain' option with the most votes is deemed the winner and the following actions will be taken:**
-* If the winner represents a change from the status quo, then change will be included in the weekly Executive Vote on the Friday following the conclusion of this poll.
+* If the winner represents a change from the status quo, then change will be included in the weekly Executive Vote following the conclusion of this poll.
-* If the Friday executive passes, then this change will become active in the Maker Protocol after the [GSM Pause Delay](https://community-development.makerdao.com/en/learn/governance/param-gsm-pause-delay) has expired.
+* If the executive passes, then this change will become active in the Maker Protocol after the [GSM Pause Delay](https://manual.makerdao.com/parameter-index/core/param-gsm-pause-delay?q=gsm) has expired.

 ---